A Gapless Phase with Haagerup Symmetry: Gapless Phases and Phase Diagram

 Recall that if we condense an algebra $\cA$, the anyons that survive the condensation are those that braid trivially with the ones appearing in the algebra.
 If an algebra is Lagrangian, i.e.\ maximal, all the anyons not in $\cA$ braid non-trivially with at least one anyon in $\cA$, and therefore the reduced topological order $\cZ(\cS) / \cA$ is trivial.
 Therefore, a Lagrangian algebra specifies a gapped interface between a topological order and the trivial theory, or in other words a gapped boundary.
 If an algebra is non-Lagrangian, some anyons still braid trivially with the anyons in $\cA$.
 In this case, the reduced topological order $\cZ(\cS) / \cA$ is non-trivial and the algebra $\cA$ actually specifies a gapped interface.
 We can moreover express $\cZ(\cS) / \cA$ as the Drinfeld center of a “smaller" symmetry $\cS'$ (note $\cS' = \cS$ if $\cA$ is trivial, $\cA = 1$, in which case the interface is trivial).
-The above discussion implies also that using the folding technique we can re-express the algebra $\cA$ defining an interface between $\cZ(\cS)$ and $\cZ(\cS')$ as a Lagrangian algebra $\cL_\cA$ for the folded theory $\cZ(\cS) \boxtimes \overline{\cZ(\cS')}$.
-The club-quiche construction equivalently determines an $\cS$-symmetric boundary condition of the reduced topological order (by collapsing the first interval).

-A club sandwich $\cC_{\cS,\cS'}$ is obtained by `closing' the club quiche with the input of a physical boundary condition $\Bphys$ to the right of $\cZ(\cS')$: \be \ee The physical boundary $\Bphys$ is a not necessarily gapped boundary condition of the SymTFT for $\cS'$, and thus in the standard sandwich construction would describe an $\cS'$-symmetric theory after interval compactification.
-The key point here is that the collapse of the full club sandwich yields a theory that is $\cS$-symmetric, thus providing a map from $\cS'$-symmetric theories to $\cS$-symmetric theories

-This is particularly useful if we want to determine the phase transition between two $\cS$ symmetric gapped phases $\fT_1$ and $\fT_2$ characterised by Lagrangian algebras $\cL_1$ and $\cL_2$.
-If the algebra $\cA_{1,2} =\cL_1 \cap \cL_2$ is condensable, we can use $\cA_{1,2}$ to construct the interface $\cI$ between $\cZ(\cS)$ and a reduced topological order $\cZ(\cS')$.
-Suppose we know a 2d CFT $\mathfrak{T}'_{12}$ that sits at the transition between two $\cS'$ symmetric gapped phases $\fT'_1$ and $\fT'_2$.
-This means that it exists a relevant deformation $\epsilon'$ of the CFT such that deforming the theory with $+\epsilon'$ we flow to a gapped phase, and deforming with $-\epsilon'$ we flow to the other \be \ee Inputting $\mathfrak{T}'_{12}$ as the physical boundary $\Bphys$ of the club sandwich, we can use the $\cS' \rightarrow \cS$ map to upgrade $\mathfrak{T}'_{12}$ to a $\cS$-symmetric CFT $\mathfrak{T}_{12}$ sitting at the transition between $\fT_1$ and $\fT_2$ \be \ee This allows to derive phase transitions for larger symmetries by inputting known phase transitions for smaller, “elementary" symmetries.
-These transitions are also known as Kennedy-Tasaki (KT) transformations \cite{kennedy1992hidden, Kennedy:1992ifl}.